FIVE WELLBEING AWARENESS TIPS FOR MEN TO CONSIDER

 A POOR LIFESTYLE IS RESPONSIBLE FOR A HIGH PROPORTION OF CHRONIC DISEASES

-The key to cancer and other serious illnesses prevention might very well lie in your hands.
-By taking a few simple steps such as maintaining a good diet and a small bit of exercise, every man can improve their chances of living a happy and healthy life.
+The key to cancer and other serious illness prevention might lie in your hands.
+By taking simple steps such as maintaining a good diet and engaging in a bit of exercise, every man can improve his chances of living a happy and healthy life.

-According to Irish Cancer society, 4 out of 10 cancer cases are preventable by following the EU Code of against cancer.
-View their 12-step programme here.
-Studies show that men who follow a healthy lifestyle, which includes being physically active, are 18% less likely to develop cancer.
+According to the Irish Cancer Society, 4 out of 10 cancer cases are preventable by following the EU Code Against Cancer.
+View their 12-step program here.
+Studies show that men who follow a healthy lifestyle, including being physically active, are 18% less likely to develop cancer.
 For some helpful tips on how to get started, see here!

 MAINTAIN HEALTHY STRESS LEVELS

-When we hear the word 'health', most of us think of diet, exercise and genes however stress can cause serious risk to your health.
-Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.
+When we hear the word 'health', most of us think of diet, exercise, and genes.
+However, stress can pose serious risks to your health.
+Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity, and diabetes.

-According to MHFI 31% of men in Ireland ‘regularly’ or ‘constantly’ experience stress and almost 20% of men are either ‘somewhat’ or ‘completely’ ineffective at managing stress.
-A man’s capacity to manage stress effectively decreases the lower his socio-economic group, and this causes great harm to his health.
-Problems relating to stress or mental health often poses a threat to a man’s masculinity and consequently many men choose to self-care and to remain stoic rather than to seek help.
-Alcohol and other such drugs are used by some men as coping mechanisms for stress since they are seen as more masculine ways of coping.
+According to MHFI, 31% of men in Ireland ‘regularly’ or ‘constantly’ experience stress, and almost 20% of men are either ‘somewhat’ or ‘completely’ ineffective at managing stress.
+A man’s capacity to manage stress effectively decreases the lower his socio-economic status, which can cause significant harm to his health.
+Problems related to stress or mental health often pose a threat to a man’s masculinity, leading many men to self-care or remain stoic rather than seek help.
+Alcohol and other drugs are sometimes used as coping mechanisms for stress, as they are perceived as more masculine ways of coping.

-At a healthy level, stress can be a good thing in our lives and can motivate and drive us to achieve.
-However, once it reaches unhealthy levels over a long period it can become chronic and detrimental to our health.
-Think about how you are currently managing stress and if you have any concerns, talk to your GP about putting a plan of action in place to help you manage any anxieties you may have in your life.
+At a healthy level, stress can be a good thing in our lives, motivating and driving us to achieve.
+However, once it reaches unhealthy levels over a long period, it can become chronic and detrimental to our health.
+Consider how you are currently managing stress, and if you have any concerns, talk to your GP about putting a plan in place to help manage any anxieties you may have.

 Mind your mental health